adamonelife/ccg-hr-dashboard/setup.md

   names dynamically.
 - `photo_url`: leave blank for now: this becomes a Google Drive link once Phase 2 (Documents) wires up Drive storage.
+- `religion`: needed for Indonesian THR (Tunjangan Hari Raya) — the mandatory religious-holiday allowance, an extra month's pay timed to each employee's own religious holiday (Idul Fitri, Christmas, Nyepi, etc.).
+  Free text, matching Indonesia's officially recognized categories is sensible (Islam, Kristen, Katolik, Hindu, Buddha, Konghucu) but not enforced by the code.
 - `role`: one of `Employee`, `Team Lead`, `Main Lead`, `HR`, `Finance`, `Director`, `Administrator` — groundwork for permissions.
 Only Adam has an actual login today, so this doesn't gate anything yet, but the field